benberton/10-Letter-Wordle/README.md

-# GonzagaWordle
+# 10 Letter Wordle
-An attempt to make a version of wordle that uses Gonzaga themed words
+Version of wordle with 10 letters and 10 tries